hackerkid/Hackernews-Syncer-for-Wordpress/README.md

 # Hacker News Syncer For Wordpress
-A plugin for syncing the Hackenews posts with Wordpress blog.
+A plugin for syncing the Hackernews posts with Wordpress blog.
 It syncs your Wordpress blog with Hacker news posts which satisfies a minimum Karma.

 ##Screenshots